laravel/docs/http-client.md

     Http::fake();

     $response = Http::post(...);

 > {note} When faking requests, HTTP client middleware are not executed.
 You should define expectations for faked responses as if these middleware have run correctly.

 <a name="faking-specific-urls"></a>
 #### Faking Specific URLs

 Alternatively, you may pass an array to the `fake` method.
 The array's keys should represent URL patterns that you wish to fake and their associated responses.
 The `*` character may be used as a wildcard character.
 Any requests made to URLs that have not been faked will actually be executed.
-You may use the `response` method to construct stub / fake responses for these endpoints:
+You may use the `Http` facade's `response` method to construct stub / fake responses for these endpoints:

     Http::fake([
         // Stub a JSON response for GitHub endpoints...
-        'github.com/*' => Http::response(['foo' => 'bar'], 200, ['Headers']),
+        'github.com/*' => Http::response(['foo' => 'bar'], 200, $headers),

         // Stub a string response for Google endpoints...
-        'google.com/*' => Http::response('Hello World', 200, ['Headers']),
+        'google.com/*' => Http::response('Hello World', 200, $headers),
     ]);

 If you would like to specify a fallback URL pattern that will stub all unmatched URLs, you may use a single `*` character: